iamt4nk/smm.nvim/README.md

             playback_pos = 'BottomRight', -- Options { 'TopLeft', 'TopRight', 'BottomLeft', 'BottomRight' }
             playback_width = 40,          -- Width of the playback window
             progress_bar_width = 35,      -- Width of the progress bar
-         },
+            icons = true,                 -- Whether to use nerdfonts },
       },